impostorsguides/impostorsguides.github.io/rbenv/part-3/3-ad-content.md

 Given [this conversation](https://news.ycombinator.com/item?id=28197331){:target="_blank" rel="noopener"}:

-> What I don’t like about backticks in Ruby is that they “ignore” errors in commands you run.
-It’s up to the program author to remember to check $? for the last executed command’s exit status.
+> What I don't like about backticks in Ruby is that they "ignore" errors in commands you run.
+It's up to the program author to remember to check $? for the last executed command's exit status.
 And guess how many times the average Ruby script using this feature implements error handling?
-Usually it’s totally forgotten.
+Usually it's totally forgotten.

 It sounds like the `exit 1` calls inside the `rbenv-rehash` file would not actually cause the backtick syntax to raise an exception, which would need to happen in order for us to reach the code inside this `rescue` block.